jtl-software/onetimelink_api/README.md

         alias /application/data/;
     }

-User `docker-compose.yml` for more information
+See `docker-compose.yml` for more information

 # How-To Contribute